With audiophile drivers and refined digital amplification, this high-end Dolby Atmos soundbar is as at home with High-Res Audio as it is with a film.

-Sony's first Dolby Atmos-enabled soundbar is a beast.
-1180mm wide and partnered with a wireless sub, it boasts an engineering heritage that's more stereophile than TV audio and has a finish commensurate with its wallet-wincing price tag.
+Sony's first soundbar to launch with Dolby Atmos support, the HT-ST5000 is a beast.
+Stretching 1180mm wide alongside a wireless sub, the device boasts an engineering heritage that's more stereophile than TV audio, and has a finish commensurate with its wallet-wincing price tag.

 At first glance it may look like an over-dressed 2.1 package, but Sony describes the HT-ST5000 as a 7.1.2 proposition.
-The feature spec is certainly expansive.
-In addition to Dolby Atmos and DTS:X decoding, there’s High-Res Audio support, Chromecast Built-in, dual-band Wi-Fi and Bluetooth.
+The feature spec is certainly expansive – in addition to Dolby Atmos and DTS:X decoding, there’s High-Res Audio support, built-in Chromecast functionality, dual-band Wi-Fi and Bluetooth.

 The downside, of course, is that you'll play dearly for the pleasure.
-At $1500 (£1500, around $2436AUS) the soundbar is certainly expensive, but for the money you're getting a very capable piece of equipment.
+At $1,500 (£1,500 / around AU$2,436) the soundbar is certainly expensive, but for the money you're getting a very capable piece of equipment.

-The build quality of the HT-ST5000 is fabulous.
-The bar comes with a fabric grille, but looks better uncovered; the drivers are as pretty as a picture.
+The build quality of the Sony HT-ST5000 is fabulous, there's no debate about that.
+The bar comes with a fabric grille, but looks better uncovered, because the drivers are as pretty as a picture.

-Left and right are two matching coaxial speakers with gold-rimmed, high frequency tweeters, while a coaxial driver with mid-range cones handle the centre channel.
-This slight difference translates to a minor timbre mismatch, although it isn't apparent when listening live to multichannel mixes.
+Left and right are two matching coaxial speakers with gold-rimmed, high frequency tweeters, while a coaxial driver with mid-range cones handle the center channel.
+This slight difference translates to a minor timbre mismatch, although it isn't really apparent when listening live to multi-channel mixes.

 Evidence of its Dolby Atmos credentials can be found up top.
 Behind fixed metal grilles are two upfiring Dolby-enabled speakers for Atmos and height-orientated audio.